saiteja93/AWS-CSA-Notes-2020/Study Notes/EC2.md

 *   You can have multiple security groups attached to EC2 instances.
 *   Security groups are STATEFUL, which means that if you enable inbound traffic on specific port, its outbound traffic will be allowed correspondingly.
 *   You cannot block specific IP addresses using security groups, instead use Network Access Control Lists.
 Also, you can only specify allow rules, but not deny rules.
+*   Whenever there is a time out issue, usually due to a Security Group
+*   Whenever when there is a permission issue, its due to a CHMOD 400 issue with the keys.

+### Elastic IPv4

+*   Public IPv4 -> used to talk to the www (internet).
+Use this to SSH.
+*   Private IPv4 -> used to talk within the private Organisational network.
+Need NAT + Gateways to communicate with the www.
+*   When you start-stop a EC2 instance, the public IP changes.
+Private IPv4 doesn't change.
+*   If you want to have a fixed public IP, you use an Elastic IP, it doesn't change until you delete the instance.
+*   Its main use case is fault tolerance.
+You can quickly re-map the address to another EC2 instance if you think there is a failure in the current instance.
+*   You can have only 5 Elastic IP in your account.
+AWS can increase that for you.
+*   RECOMMENDED - try and avoid Elastic IP

+### EC2 User Data

+*   Bootstrap using EC2 User data -> launching commands when the machine starts.
+*   This option is placed in the Advanced Settings -> paste the code to be run.
+*   This script is run only once when the instance loads.

 ### Elastic Block Store (EBS)